BlasiusSecundus/branch_export/README.md

 ## What records can be used as cutoff points?

 Only individuals and families can be used as cutoff points.
 Any individual or family in the tree can be used.
 Using a family as cutoff point is a shortcut for adding all individuals in that family as cutoff points.

+## Acknowledgement

+Original idea and project coordination by Marcel Beerli.